moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 ### Long term

 Rollout of feature flag changes should be automated as much as possible.
-Metrics should be defined for each feature flag, to allow Tissue to automate the rollout.
+Metrics and logs should be defined for each feature flag, to allow Tissue to automate the rollout.
 The initiator indicates upto which ring the change should be rolled out.
 Rollout will start with ring 0.
 It will skip ring 1 (legacy cell), and continue with ring 2.

 #### Gradual Rollout

-Gradual rollout will require engineers to define metrics and thresholds that can be used to determine if the feature being gated is behaving in a healthy manner.
+Gradual rollout will require engineers to define metric and log queries, and thresholds that can be used to determine if the feature being gated is behaving in a healthy manner.

 - The initiator indicates upto which ring the rollout should occur.
 - After rollout to a ring is complete, rollout will pause.
-After a period of time, if the metrics (FF metrics as well as general metrics) indicate that the ring that the FF was rolled out to continues to be healthy, rollout will continue to the next ring.
+After a period of time, if the metrics (FF metrics as well as general metrics) or logs indicate that the ring that the FF was rolled out to continues to be healthy, rollout will continue to the next ring.
 - If setting the flag fails on a cell in a ring, rollout will stop at that ring, and the engineer who initiated the rollout will be notified.
-- If the FF metrics indicate that a ring that the FF has been rolled out to is unhealthy, rollout will be stopped.
+- If the metrics or logs indicate that a ring that the FF has been rolled out to is unhealthy, rollout will be stopped.
-- A feature flag can also be rolled back if metrics indicate it is unhealthy.
+- A feature flag can also be rolled back if metrics or logs indicate it is unhealthy.
+  A separate threshold can be defined for rolling back.

 #### Immediate rollout